mrForce/dwm_configuration/README.md

+NOTICE: I discovered a critical bug with saving the state of the mouse pointer (this is more complicated than I initially thought).
+Give it another few days before you try to apply what I've done.

 This is my customized version of the DWM window manager.

 Suppose you have two windows, A and B. These are completely new windows.
 You have you mouse point in A, at location (x1, y1).
 You use the keyboard to set the focus